 net.liqo.io/gateway=active.
 Same label is set as selector in the k8s service targeting Liqo Gateway.
 All the other replicas has the label

-Liqo can expose workloads having an IP address that does not belong to the pod CIDR address using the external CIDR.
+Liqo can expose workloads having an IP address that does not belong to the pod CIDR address range by using the external CIDR.
 The

 NAT Mapping Operator reconciles the

 natmappings.net.liqo.io CR.
-For each entry in the custom resource it configures a NATTING rules to send the incoming traffic, destined to an external CIDR IP address, to the right workload.
+For each entry in the custom resource it configures a NATTING rule to send the incoming traffic, destined for an external CIDR IP address, to the right workload.

 Workloads targeted by an external IP address can live inside a given cluster or be external workloads reachable from the current cluster.